Duration: 3 days 3 nights

 Flight 93 Memorial

 The memorial has been constructed to honor those on board United Airlines Flight 93, who courageously diverted an attempt to attack the nation's capital on September 11, 2001.
 Head over to the Western Overlook to witness the crash site and gain knowledge from the park rangers and the Volunteer Ambassadors on staff.
-On September 10, 2011, the first features of the memorial were completed and dedicated, including a new entrance, new roads, and the Memorial Plaza at the site of the crash.
+New in 2015 is the Memorial Visitors Complex.
+The stunning new concrete and glass facility features a Visitors Center, Learning Center and a Flight Path Walkway.